Leilatha/Suites/dbserver/dbserver/API.md

 Joining a Suite
 ===============
 To join a suite, send a POST request to "/join", with a JSON number matching the ID of the suite you would like to join.
-A response comes in the form
+A response comes in the form (GenericResult.java):
 ```
 {
   "success" : <a boolean>,